-Mr. Ingram was appointed our President and Chief Executive Officer and a member of our Board of Directors in June 2017.
-Prior to his appointment as Sarepta’s President and Chief Executive Officer, Mr. Ingram served as the Chief Executive Officer and President and a Director of Chase Pharmaceuticals Corporation, a clinical-stage biopharmaceutical company, from December 2015 until November 2016.
+Douglas S. Ingram has served as our President, Chief Executive Officer and a member of our Board since June 2017.
+Prior to his appointment, from December 2015 until November 2016, he served as the Chief Executive Officer and President and a Director of Chase Pharmaceuticals Corporation, a clinical-stage biopharmaceutical company.
 Prior to joining Chase Pharmaceuticals, Mr. Ingram served as the President of Allergan, Inc., a pharmaceutical company, from July 2013 until it was acquired by Actavis in early 2015.
 At Allergan, he also served as President, Europe, Africa and Middle East from August 2010 to June 2013, and Executive Vice President, Chief Administrative Officer, and Secretary from October 2006 to July 2010, where he led Allergan’s Global Legal Affairs, Compliance, Internal Audit and Internal Controls, Human Resources, Regulatory Affairs and Safety, and Global Corporate Affairs and Public Relations departments.

 Mr. Ingram also served as General Counsel of Allergan from January 2001 to June 2009 and as Secretary and Chief Ethics Officer from July 2001 to July 2010.
 With the acquisition of Allergan by Actavis, Mr. Ingram consulted as a special advisor to the Chief Executive Officer of Actavis.
-Mr. Ingram serves as a director of Endo International plc, a pharmaceutical company, where he is a member of Endo’s Compensation Committee and Operations Committee.
-Mr. Ingram also serves as a director of Pacific Mutual Holding Company, a parent company for subsidiaries engaged in a variety of insurance, financial services and other investment-related businesses, where he is a member of the Audit Committee, the Governance and Nominating Committee, and the Member Interests Committee.
-Mr. Ingram is also Vice Chairman of Nemus Biosciences, a biopharmaceutical company.
+Mr. Ingram serves as a director of Pacific Mutual Holding Company, a parent company for subsidiaries engaged in a variety of insurance, financial services and other investment-related businesses, where he is a member of the Compensation Committee, the Governance and Nominating Committee, and the Member Interests Committee.
 Mr. Ingram received his J.D. from the University of Arizona and his Bachelor of Science degree from Arizona State University.

 Guriqbal “Guriq” S. Basi, Ph.D. was appointed as our Chief Scientific Officer in September 2017.
 He has 30 years of experience serving in increasing roles of responsibility in the pharmaceutical and biotechnology industries.